-- community engagement and partnership;

-- improved ambient air quality;

-- health benefits achieved;

-- changes in driver behavior regarding idling practices;

-- an increased understanding of the environmental or economic effectiveness of the implemented technology;

-- increased public awareness of project and results; - widespread adoption of the implemented technology; - demonstration and deployment of zero and near-zero emission vehicles and engines; and/or - emission reductions along freight transportation corridors. - 4.
+- community engagement and partnership; - improved ambient air quality; - health benefits achieved; - changes in driver behavior regarding idling practices; - an increased understanding of the environmental or economic effectiveness of the implemented technology; - increased public awareness of project and results; - widespread adoption of the implemented technology; - demonstration and deployment of zero and near-zero emission vehicles and engines; and/or - emission reductions along freight transportation corridors. - 4.
 Performance Measures.
 The applicant should also develop performance measures they expect to achieve through the proposed activities and describe them in their proposal.
 These performance measures will help gather insights and will be the mechanism to track progress concerning successful processes and output and outcome strategies and will provide the basis for developing lessons to inform future recipients.
-It is expected that the description of performance measures will include the following: - oversight of project partners, subgrantees, and/or contractors and vendors; - tracking and reporting project progress on expenditures, purchases, and other fiscal activities: - tracking and reporting actual accomplishments versus proposed outputs/outcomes and proposed timelines/milestones; - tracking and reporting project progress on installations/replacements by maintaining an accurate Project Fleet Description; and - measuring and reporting on outcomes by maintaining an accurate Project Fleet Description and using EPA's Diesel Emission Quantifier (DEQ).
+It is expected that the description of performance measures will directly relate to the projects outcomes and outputs, including but not limited to: - oversight of project partners, subrecipients, and/or contractors and vendors; - tracking and reporting project progress on expenditures, purchases, and other fiscal activities; - tracking and reporting actual accomplishments versus proposed outputs/outcomes and proposed timelines/milestones; - tracking and reporting project progress on installations/replacements by maintaining an accurate Project Fleet Description; and - measuring and reporting on outcomes by maintaining an accurate Project Fleet Description and using EPA's Diesel Emission Quantifier.
 Efforts should be made to track, measure and report the actual vehicle miles traveled, hours of use/operation, and fuel use for all vehicles and equipment involved in the project.